Berlin, Germany for tourists

-When two of the most powerful Freikorps groups were ordered to disband according to the Treaty of Versailles, the thousands of elite soldiers refused.
+When two of the most powerful Freikorps groups were ordered to disband according to the Treaty of Versailles, thousands of elite soldiers refused.
 General Walther von Luttwitz entered Ebert’s office with demands for the immediate dissolution of the National Assembly, and for his own appointment as supreme commander of the army.
 Commander of this right-wing group, Hermann Ehrhardt, ordered his brigade to overcome resistance with violence, as they marched through Berlin wearing swastikas.
 The government fled to Dresden.
 But as Kapp and Luttwitz took power, Berlin instituted a general strike.
 With the country paralysed, they were unable to govern.

 A cultural revolution

-Meanwhile, Berlin drew artists, architects, intellectuals and writers as the city experienced a cultural revolution to rival Paris.
+Moreover, Berlin drew artists, architects, intellectuals and writers as the city experienced a cultural revolution to rival Paris.
 During this decade, the world’s first official highway was opened in Gruneweld – a suburb of Berlin.
 Foreign minister Walter Rathenau was killed by right-wing soldiers.
 He had helped to engineer the Treaty of Rapallo, which initiated cooperation between Germany and the soon-to-be Soviet Union.
-Tempelhof Airport opened in 1923, and the radio and television arrives in Berlin for the first time.
+Tempelhof Airport opened in 1923, and the radio and television arrived in Berlin for the first time.

 The Great Depression